Timpani: Outside the orchestra

 As rock and roll bands started seeking to diversify their sound, timpani found their way into the studio.
 In 1959 Leiber and Stoller made the innovative use of timpani in their production of the Drifters' recording, "There Goes My Baby."
-Starting in the 1960s, drummers for high-profile rock acts like The Beatles, Cream, Led Zeppelin, The Beach Boys, and Queen incorporated timpani into their music.
+Starting in the 1960s, drummers for high-profile rock acts like the Beatles, Cream, Led Zeppelin, The Beach Boys, and Queen incorporated timpani into their music.
 This led to the use of timpani in progressive rock.
 Emerson, Lake & Palmer recorded a number of rock covers of classical pieces that utilize timpani.
-Rush drummer Neil Peart added a tympani to his expanding arsenal of percussion for the Hemispheres (1978) and Permanent Waves (1980) albums and tours, and would later sample tympani in his drum solo, "The Rhythm Method" in 1988.
+Rush drummer Neil Peart added a timpani to his expanding arsenal of percussion for the Hemispheres (1978) and Permanent Waves (1980) albums and tours, and would later sample timpani in his drum solo, "The Rhythm Method" in 1988.
 More recently, the rock band Muse has incorporated timpani into some of their classically based songs, most notably in Exogenesis: Symphony, Part I (Overture).
 Jazz musicians also experimented with timpani.
 Sun Ra used it occasionally in his Arkestra (played, for example, by percussionist Jim Herndon on the songs "Reflection in Blue" and "El Viktor," both recorded in 1957).
 In 1964, Elvin Jones incorporated timpani into his drum kit on John Coltrane's four-part composition A Love Supreme.
 Butch Trucks, drummer with the Allman Brothers Band, made use of the timpani.

 In his choral piece A Stopwatch and an Ordnance Map, Samuel Barber employs three pedal timpani upon which are played glissandos.